Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/pose-detection.md

    MediaVisionSource source = new MediaVisionSource(rgbframe, width, height, Tizen.Multimedia.ColorSpace.Rgb888);
    ```

-3. To detect landmark of the pose from the `sample.jpg` image, run a `DetectAsync` from Detector.
+3. To detect landmarks of the pose from the `sample.jpg` image, run a `DetectAsync` from Detector.
    This will return `Landmark`:

    ```csharp